Your order

 Zona Urbana by Tsvetomira Filipova

-“Reduce, reuse, recycle” goes the motto -- even better if you upcycle your trash into something useful and pretty!
-Zona Urbana in Angel Kanchev Str. has bags, wallets, jewelry and other wares and accessories made using old vinyl records, Communist newspapers, computer hardware, music notation, maps of Sofia and more.
-Find here the perfect, unmistakably local gift for the recycling freak in you or your loved one.
+“Reduce, reuse, recycle” goes the motto, and isn’t it great if you can upcycle what is otherwise considered trash into something useful, pretty, and culturally significant?
+Zona Urbana on Sofia’s Angel Kanchev Street does exactly this.
+Here, you will find bags, wallets, jewellery, and other wares and accessories made using old vinyl records, Communist newspapers, computer hardware, music notation, and more.

 For more local favorites across Europe, check out Spotted by Locals.